RenderKit/oidn/doc/documentation.md

 Documentation
 =============

-The following [API documentation][OIDNReadme] of Intel Open Image Denoise can also be found as a [pdf document][OIDNReadme].
+The following [documentation][OIDNReadme] of Intel Open Image Denoise can also be found as a [pdf document][OIDNReadme].